open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

    }

 Since the :code:`process()` method brings in data in blocks (buffers), we need a way to ensure the display only shows spikes that fall within the window defined by the user.
-This can be done by passing the most recent sample number for the current buffer to the canvas within every process loop.
+This can be done by passing the size of the most recent buffer to the canvas within every process loop.
 Update the :code:`process()` method as follows:

 .. code-block:: c++
    :caption: RateViewer.cpp